This checklist should be used to guide the design and evaluation of asynchronous online

 - Announcements and reminders in applicable assignment instructions are also encouraged.

-- RSI Clear information is given concerning grading turnaround times for assignments and
+Clear information is given concerning grading turnaround times for assignments and

 exams in the course.